ExploringElixir/TodolistWithSugar/README.md

 - Configure your database settings
 The Ecto library has already been included inside the sugar dependency and so as the postgrex library so it is expected that the database engine you are using is Postgres.
-However, the next step will show how to use MySql instead
+However, the next step will show how to use MySql instead.
+In the below code snippet replace the database connection details with yours.
 ```
 config :todolist, ecto_repos: [Todolist.Repos.Main]

 config :todolist, Todolist.Repos.Main,
   adapter: Ecto.Adapters.Postgres,
-  database: "todolist_dev",
+  database: "todolist",
   username: "postgres",
   password: "asdffdsa",
   hostname: "localhost"
 ```

 - Configure your database to use MySql database instead of Postgres In your config/config.exs file, use the below code instead of the one above.
+Replace the database connection details with yours.
+Notice that the main thing that changed is the adapter.
 ```
 config :todolist, ecto_repos: [Todolist.Repos.Main]

 config :todolist, Todolist.Repos.Main,
   adapter: Ecto.Adapters.MySQL,
-  database: "todolist_dev",
+  database: "todolist",
   username: "root",
   password: "",
   hostname: "localhost"